mikejoh/gk/PCA/README.md

 ### Traces

-A trace represents the whole journey of a request or an action as it moved through all the nodes of a distributed system.
+A trace represents the whole journey of a request or an action as it moves through all the nodes of a distributed system.

 ### Spans